shantoroy/shantoroy.github.io/_posts/2019-11-30-bar-plots-in-latex-pgfplot.md

 * [How to Convert Python Matplotlib Plots to Latex Plots (Easiest Way) for Academic Papers](https://shantoroy.com/latex/convert-matplotlib-plot-to-latex-plot/)

+## Promotions and Referrals (US Residents Only)
+* **Chime:** Open a Checking account at Chime using [my referral link](https://chime.com/r/shantoroy) and get $100 after your employer deposit paycheck of minimum $200 within the first 45 days.
+* **Rakuten:** Get $30 after you spend $30 at Rakuten select stores after you use [my referral link](www.rakuten.com/r/STONEH425?eeid=44971) to open an account.
+* **Chase Freedom Credit Card:** Earn $200 cash back with Chase Freedom Unlimited or Chase Freedom Flex credit card.
+I can be rewarded if you apply using [my referral link](https://www.referyourchasecard.com/18o/E7MB03IG12) and are approved for the card.

+* **Chase Checking Account:** Get $200 when you open a checking account using [my referral link](https://accounts.chase.com/raf/share/2564396166) after your first salary is deposited.
+* **Discover:** Earn $50 cash back with Discover when you apply using [my referral link](https://refer.discover.com/s/SHANTO10) and are approved for the card.
+* **Amex Blue Cash Preferred:** Earn $250 as statement credit when you spend $3000 in first six months.
+Apply using [my referral link](https://americanexpress.com/en-us/referral/SHANTRzUOO?XL=MIANS).

 ## References

 * [Having y-axis in log scale base 2 using pgfplots](https://tex.stackexchange.com/questions/132703/having-y-axis-in-log-scale-base-2-using-pgfplots)